Manipur DGP warns of zero tolerance on drug-related corruption

-Imphal: Manipur Director General of Police (DGP) Rajiv Singh announced that the department will not spare any police personnel found involved in drug-related cases.
+Imphal: Director General of Manipur Police, Rajiv Singh, announced that the department will not spare any police personnel found involved in drug-related cases.

 He made this statement during an event held as part of the 79th Independence Day Celebration in 2025, a “Har Ghar Tiranga” campaign conducted in the form of a Bike Rally, successfully organized by the Manipur Police Department in collaboration with the Youth Affairs and Sports Department on Tuesday.